winton/typectl/README.md

 #### Async prop resolution

-Control flow functions do not execute until the prop value is resolvable:
+Control flow functions do not execute until their input props resolve:

 ```typescript
 import { all, prop } from "typectl"